-- Suspension of access to the District's Technology Resources; - Revocation of the District's Technology Resources account(s); and/or

-Other appropriate disciplinary or legal action in accordance with applicable laws.
+- Suspension of access to the District's Technology Resources; - Revocation of the District's Technology Resources account(s); and/or - Other appropriate disciplinary or legal action in accordance with the handbook(s) and applicable laws.

-NOTE: The substitute employee agreement to abide by these guidelines must be renewed each academic year.
-Also, District Policies and Administrative Regulations are included as an addendum to all handbooks for your review.
+NOTE: The agreement to abide by these guidelines must be renewed each academic year.
+Also, District Policies and Administrative Regulations are included in Appendix F of the substitute handbook for your review.